akalongman/laravel-lodash/README.md

 `getString(string $name, string $default = ''): string`  |  Return request field value as a string

 ### Artisan Commands

+For this fuctional you should add `Longman\LaravelLodash\LodashServiceProvider::class` in the `config/app.php` file.

 Command  | Description
 ------------- | -------------